wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

    part without having to check the old table, saving one memory access.
 Insertion should follow the same rule to maintain this invariant.

+3. Using an extra metadata table and per-page descriptors to track whether there are "holes" in each large page and whether the translation info can be found in certain arrays.
+This reduces the number of memory accesses.

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more